No Place On Earth

 Jeff Tuchman, Director, co-Executive Producer,

 A delegation of twelve imams from nine countries go to Auschwitz on a journey of compassion:

 See Agence France Presse

 Information and more media at:

 Center for Interreligious Understanding

-Watch this 4-minute short video I produced when a group of American imams made the inaugural journey a few years earlier.
+Watch this moving, 4-minute video of a group of American imams who made the inaugural journey.

 Director, co-Executive Producer, and extraordinary human, Jeff Tuchman, passed away from pancreatic cancer during the production of this film which is currently on hold.